Bill of attainder: The Great Act of Attainder

 In 1688, King James II of England (VII of Scotland), driven off by the ascent of William III and Mary II in the Glorious Revolution, came to Ireland with the sole purpose of reclaiming his throne.
-After his arrival, the Parliament of Ireland assembled a list of names in 1689 of those reported to have been disloyal to him, eventually tallying between two and three thousand, in a bill of attainder.
+After his arrival in 1689 the Parliament of Ireland assembled a list of 2,470 Protestants reported to have been disloyal to him in a bill of attainder, naming them as traitors subject to confiscation of property and their lives.
+While many viewed this as unwise, it was the only way to raise money for the taxes voted by Parliament; after defeat, it was used to justify a new round of confiscations.

 Those on the list were to report to Dublin for sentencing.
 One man, Lord Mountjoy, was in the Bastille at the time and was told by the Irish Parliament that he must break out of his cell and make it back to Ireland for his punishment, or face the grisly process of being drawn and quartered.

 The parliament became known in the 1800s as the "Patriot Parliament".
 Later defenders of the Patriot Parliament pointed out that the ensuing "Williamite Settlement forfeitures" of the 1690s named an even larger number of Jacobite suspects, most of whom had been attainted by 1699.

 Private bills

 In the Westminster system (and especially in the United Kingdom), a similar concept is covered by the term "private bill" (a bill which upon passage becomes a private Act).
 Note however that "private bill" is a general term referring to a proposal for legislation applying to a specific person; it is only a bill of attainder if it punishes them; private bills have been used in some Commonwealth countries to effect divorce.
 Other traditional uses of private bills include chartering corporations, changing the charters of existing corporations, granting monopolies, approving of public infrastructure and seizure of property for those, as well as enclosure of commons and similar redistributions of property.
 Those types of private bills operate to take away private property and rights from certain individuals, but are usually not called "bill of pains and penalties".
 Unlike the latter, Acts appropriating property with compensation are constitutionally uncontroversial as a form of compulsory purchase.

 The last United Kingdom bill called a "Pains and Penalties Bill" was the Pains and Penalties Bill 1820 and was passed by the House of Lords in 1820, but not considered by the House of Commons; it sought to divorce Queen Caroline from King George IV and adjust her titles and property accordingly, on grounds of her alleged adultery, as did many private bills dealing with divorces of private persons.

-No bills of attainder have been passed since 1820 in the UK.
-Attainder as such remained a legal consequence of convictions in courts of law, but this ceased to be a part of punishment in 1870.
+The last bill of attainder was passed in 1798; the attainder procedure was abolished by the Forfeiture Act 1870.